Weyaaron/nvim-treemarks/Readme.md

 # As of 2025-04, WIP!
 This code implements a Neovim Plugin for moving through code based on a tree of marks.

 It provides usefull functions for moving through marks, such as sending them to the qickfix-list or iteration.

 # Getting Started
-## Installation
+## Installation(As of 2025-04 on your own risk)
 Install it using the plugin manager of your choice.
 [Lazy](https://github.com/folke/lazy.nvim) is tested,
 if any other fails, please open an issue.
 Pinning your local installation to a fixed version is encouraged.